Exams and results

 - Are you ready for exams?
 Refer to the top 10 things to remember checklist [PDF, 32.84 KB](opens in a new window)

-- Double-sided exam papers will be introduced in the Autumn exam period
+- Double-sided exam papers have been introduced in the Autumn exam period

 - Getting to exams: Please allow plenty of time to get to your exam and plan for public transport and traffic delays.
 If you're considering using the Penrith station trial shuttle bus, please be aware that the estimated time between services is 45 minutes